stefanspringer1/RelationalQuery/README.md

 ## Tests

-For testing a query, a simple database can be formulated as follows:
+For testing a query, a simple database can be formulated as follows (for using JSON input see further below):

 ```swift
 let testDB: RelationalQueryDB = [